wg/wrk/README.md

         --latency:     print detailed latency statistics

+        --breakout:    print connect, time to first byte (TTFB) and time to last byte (TTLB) statistics

         --timeout:     record a timeout if a response is not received within this amount of time.